Our activities in Peru are part of the CoopSur Project.

-The CoopSur project is funded by the Federal Ministry of Economic Cooperation and Development of Germany (BMZ) and is currently running until the end of 2021.
+This project is funded by the German Federal Ministry for Economic Cooperation and Development (BMZ) and is currently running until the end of 2024.

-DGRV selects its activities according to the thematic focus of collaboration with the federation, central institutions of the cooperative sector, networks of cooperatives and individual cooperatives at national and decentralised level, supervisory authorities, ministries and others.
+DGRV selects its activities according to the main areas and according to the collaboration with cooperative confederations, central institutions of the cooperative sector, federations, networks of cooperatives and individual cooperatives at national and decentralized levels, supervisory authorities, ministries, and others.

 These include the following: